gabecano4308/gabecano4308.github.io/_posts/2025-05-27-llm_summarizer_pt1.md

 ---
-title: "Flask App for LLM Summarizer (Part 1)"
+title: "Flask App for LLM Summarizer"
 date: 2025-05-27
 permalink: /posts/2025-05-27-llm_summarizer_pt1/
 excerpt: A walkthrough on how to use Flask along with a SQLite database to host a trained model and track interaction history.